 Prior to joining VQR, he was an editor with the Oxford American, where his essays and reporting appeared regularly.
 His writing has also appeared in VQR, Harper’s, the New York Times, Literary Hub, Mother Jones, Details, and the Mississippi Review.
 His work has earned him a Literature Fellowship from the National Endowment for the Arts, a nomination for the Harry Chapin Media Award, and a nomination for the National Magazine Award in Feature Writing.

-He’s served on several juries over the years for major prizes in literature and photography, and is currently serving on the Board of Directors for the American Society of Magazine Editors and the Board of Directors for MacDowell.
-He lectures on the nuts and bolts of magazine journalism and the creative-writing process, and has given talks on everything from trashing-out foreclosures to the generational power embedded in the empanada.
+He has served on several prestigious prize juries in literature and photography, and has served on the Board of Directors for the American Society of Magazine Editors.
+He is currently on the Board of Directors for MacDowell.
+He lectures on the art and business of magazine journalism and the creative-writing process, and has given talks on everything from housing policy to generational legacy in language and food.

 His book, Exiles in Eden, is an investigative narrative of the 2008 housing crisis, praised as “a wrenching chronicle of our new hard times” (Publishers Weekly) and “an engrossing memoir of American dreaming and financial devastation” (Mother Jones).